SebasFelipeRA/sebastianriveraportfolio/projects/gowrench-autonomy.md

 ## Overview

-In collaboration with GoWrench Inc., we developed a **Level 4 autonomous off-road navigation system** using ROS, GNSS localization, and real-time camera-based segmentation.
+In collaboration with GoWrench Inc., we developed and approximated a **Level 4 autonomous off-road navigation system** using ROS, GNSS localization, and real-time camera-based segmentation.
 The system enables robots to follow preplanned routes while navigating around obstacles with high precision using Jetson Orin and Oak-D cameras.

 The project used the Husky UGV as a research platform and simulated GNSS and IMU data to validate algorithms before real-world deployment.
 Visual perception was enhanced using YOLOv8 and YOLOP models, which provided both semantic segmentation and depth estimation via stereo vision.